-The heart failure programme nurse and doctor will advise you on self-care and self-management.
-This information may reduce readmissions, and improve quality of life.
+The nurse and doctor from the heart failure programme will advise you on self-care and self-management.
+This information may reduce re-admissions, and improve quality of life.

-You will be taught to keep a look out for the early signs of fluid retention.
+You will be taught to keep a look out for early signs of fluid retention.
 They are:

 - Increase in weight of >/= 1.5 kg over 1 to 2 days.

-- Abdominal distension.
+- · Abdominal distension.

 - Lower limb swelling.

-Any one of the above symptoms or signs, especially weight gain (thus the importance of regular weighing) is an early sign that the heart is not coping well, and is beginning to fail (incipient decompensation).
+Any one of the above symptoms, especially weight gain (thus the importance of regular weighing), is an early sign that the heart is not coping well, and is beginning to fail (incipient decompensation).
 When this happens, please visit your primary care doctor.

-The later symptoms and signs of heart failure are:
+Subsequent symptoms of heart failure include:

-- Worsening breathlessness, initially on exertion, later even at rest.
+- Worsening breathlessness, initially on exertion, subsequently even at rest.

-- Breathlessness on lying flat.
+- Breathlessness when lying flat.

-- Increased unusual tiredness.
+- · Increased unusual tiredness.

-- Unusual feeling of cold and clamminess.
+- Unusually feeling cold and clammy.

-- Notice of decreased alertness or even confusion (by care givers).
+- Decreased alertness or confusion (observation by caregivers).

-When these later symptoms and signs of heart failure occur, you will need to call for an early appointment or go to the Accident and Emergency Department for further management.
+When these symptoms of heart failure occur, you will need to call and make an appointment immediately or go to the Accident and Emergency department for further management.